-Evaluation points occur based on the total length of the program measure in clock hours, and corresponding to the academic year of each course the student is enrolled in, and when the student (as per contract) is schedule to complete the hours shown below.
+Evaluation points occur based on the total length of the program measured in clock hours, and corresponding to the academic year of each program.
+The academic year for each program is 900 clock hours.
+The student (as per contract) is scheduled to complete the hours shown below.